divyasingal/HashiAssignment/terraform-getting-started.md

 # Getting Started with Terraform

 Terraform, developed by HashiCorp, is a widely adopted open-source Infrastructure as Code (IaC) tool.
 It enables users to define, provision, and manage cloud and on-premises infrastructure resources using a declarative configuration language.
-Follow this step-by-step guide to learn about the Terraform basics.
+Follow this step-by-step guide to learn the basics of Terraform.
 In this tutorial, you will learn how to install Terraform and use it to provision and destroy infrastructure.

 ## Prerequisites
 * If you are using macOS, install the Homebrew package manager by following the instructions listed here: [Homebrew](https://brew.sh/)